What is Scratch?

 The 2014 computing curriculum, amongst other things, includes the phrase “work with variables and various forms of input and output”.
 An input is information or data sent in to a computer for processing.
 This data can often be entered by a user through an input device such as keyboards, mice and microphones.
 An output is any information that has been processed and sent out from a computer through an output device such as screens, projectors, printers, speakers or headphones.

-For many years TTS have made robots such as Bee-Bot, Blue-Bot and Pro-Bot.
+For many years TTS have made robots such as Bee-Bot and Blue-Bot.
 Each of these robots accept user input and produce output.
 For example a user provides Bee-Bot with inputs by pressing the buttons on its back.
 In turn Bee-Bot produces output in the form of movement and sound.
 Blue-Bot takes this a little further by accepting input from a computer or tablet via Bluetooth.
 Pro-Bot is a more advanced robot that can respond to both user and sensor input.
 For example when Pro-Bot bumps into an object, it receives an input from the bumper.
 The user can program Pro-Bot to tell it what to do when it receives such input e.g. back up and turn away.

 The Rainbow matrix is also open ended.
 It actually works like a little piece of TV/computer screen.
 It contains an 8 x 8 matrix of multicolour LEDs.
 The programmer can set these LEDs individually to any of 16 million colours, producing letters, symbols, icons, simple animations, fades and so on.